huggingface/blog/gradio-5-security.md

 **We audited Gradio 5 so that your machine learning apps are safe!**

-In the past few years, [Gradio](https://github.com/gradio-app/gradio/) has become the default way to build machine learning web applications in Python.
+In the past few years, [Gradio](https://github.com/gradio-app/gradio/) (>6 million monthly Pypi installs) has become the default way to build machine learning web applications in Python.
 In just a few lines of code, you can create a user interface for an image generation app, a chatbot, or any other kind of ML app _and_ share it with others using Gradio’s built-in share links or [Hugging Face Spaces](https://huggingface.co/spaces).

 ```py
 import gradio as gr